John Cunningham (RAF officer): 'Cat's Eyes'

 On 2 January 1941, Cunningham nearly added a third.
 The Germans attacked Cardiff in the city's heaviest raid of the war.
-Cunningham engaged an He 111 that had an even spread of three aerial masts along its rear fuselage—indicative of a pathfinder.
-He expended all the Beaufighter's ammunition against it from the working cannons—one cannon jammed.
+Cunningham engaged an He 111 that had an even spread of three aerial masts along its rear fuselage; indicative of a pathfinder.
+He expended all the Beaufighter's ammunition against it from the working cannons, one cannon jammed.
 It dived into clouds at 10,000 ft at an angle of 50 degrees.
 A 2./KGr 100 machine returned to France with a wounded gunner, and Cunningham received credit for a probable victory.
-On 12 January he claimed a damaged He 111—his first with operator Jimmy Rawnsley.
+On 12 January, he claimed a damaged He 111, his first, with operator Jimmy Rawnsley.
 Cunningham was awarded the Distinguished Flying Cross (DFC) on 28 January 1941 for his achievements, including 25 night sorties.

 On 9 February, upon the invitation of Sholto Douglas and Charles Portal, Chief of the Air Staff, Cunningham arrived at the Air Ministry.
 He was ordered to report to Geoffrey de Havilland at Hatfield, though neither of the senior officers would say why.
 When Cunningham met Geoffrey de Havilland, he was summoned to a hangar.
 It was the first time Cunningham had laid eyes on the de Havilland Mosquito.
-Cunningham flew W4050—the prototype—on 9 February 1941.
+Cunningham flew W4050, the prototype, on 9 February 1941.
 He was greatly impressed by the "lightness of the controls and generally pleasant handling characteristics".
-Cunningham concluded that when the type was fitted with AI equipment, it would be a perfect replacement for the Bristol Beaufighter.
+Cunningham concluded that when the type was fitted with AI equipment, it would be a perfect replacement for the Beaufighter.